lapitstechnologies/audits/README.md

 # Smart Contract Security Audits

 This repository contains the security audit reports conducted by Lapits for its clients.
-The Smart Contracts for several weaknesses, and have been manually reviewed.
+The smart contracts have been reviewed for the following weaknesses with the help of automated software, and manual review.
 Report styles are subject to change or update overtime
 ## Note
 These audits do not gaurantee the safety of the code and Lapits is not liable for damages caused to any individual/organization.